Best Movies To See In Theaters That You Might Have Missed: ’20th Century Women,’ ‘Paterson,’ And More

 1. 20th Century Women

 A coming-of-age tale set in 1979, 20th Century Women has been described by director Mike Mills in his interview with Los Angeles Times as his ode to the women who helped him grow into a man, including his mother, his sisters, and the girls he knew during his adolescence.
-Chockfull of interesting, complicated female characters, 20th Century Women is a patchwork quilt of a film that seamlessly sews together illustrations of women of different generations, aptitudes, and aspirations, from Annette Bening’s chain-smoking and Bogart-idolizing Dorothea, who is supposedly based on Mills’s own mother, to the rebellious, precocious 1970s teenager character played by Elle Fanning.
+Chock full of interesting, complicated female characters, 20th Century Women is a patchwork quilt of a film that seamlessly sews together illustrations of women of different generations, aptitudes, and aspirations, from Annette Bening’s chain-smoking and Bogart-idolizing Dorothea, who is supposedly based on Mills’s own mother, to the rebellious, precocious 1970s teenager character played by Elle Fanning.

 [Featured Image by 20th Century Fox/A24]